United Nations Responsible Business and Human Rights Forum, Asia-Pacific

 This side session by Change Alliance & LRQA will bring together various experts and stakeholders – workers, civil society members, buyers and brands etc. to engage in constructive dialogue and to explore how to develop effective worker grievance and remediation mechanisms in value chains in Asia.
 Through this session, participants will:

-• Explore new and innovative models for building grievance mechanisms and remediation processes, including worker-driven and multi-stakeholder processes.
+Innovative models for grievance mechanisms and remediation, including worker-driven and multi-stakeholder processes.

-• Understand the potential impacts of new human rights due diligence legislation on grievance mechanisms and access to remedy, and the implications for companies, brands, workers, and civil society
+The impact of new human rights due diligence legislation on access to remedy and its implications for companies, workers, and civil society.